naykel76/nbw_site/resources/views/docs/react/rn-redux-toolkit-concepts.md

 <question>Why doesn't the `action1` reducer function accept an `action` parameter?</question>

-<answer>In Redux, not all actions necessarily need to carry a payload.
-This is a valid
-scenario to demonstrate that concept.
-For example, if you had a counter that only needed to increment by 1, you wouldn't need to pass a payload to the action, however, if you needed to increment by a specific amount, you would pass a payload.</answer>
+In Redux, not all actions necessarily need to carry a payload.
+This is a valid scenario to demonstrate that concept.
+For example, if you had a counter that only needed to increment by 1, you wouldn't need to pass a payload to the action, however, if you needed to increment by a specific amount, you would pass a payload.

 ### Add the slice to the store